prabodhmeshram/cilium/Documentation/concepts/ipam/eni.rst

 security groups to new ENIs can be controlled separately for each node.
 This makes it possible to hand out pod IPs with differing security groups on individual nodes.

+The corresponding datapath is described in section :ref:`datapath_eni`.

 *************
 Configuration